yogiprsetya/yogiprsetya/README.md

 ### Hi there 👋

 Inspired front-end engineer with 4 years in of practical experience in web based application environment with willingness to learn and master software agile development.
-Web components specialist.

-- 🔭 I’m currently working on smarteye.id
+- 🔭 I’m currently working on padiumkm.id
 - 👯 I’m looking to collaborate on freelance job
-- 💬 Ask me about enything
+- 💬 Ask me about anything
 - 📫 How to reach me: hello@yogiprasetya.com

 ### Languages